serenity-rs/serenity/CONTRIBUTING.md

 post an issue prior to dedicating a large amount of time on a PR so it can be determined if the change is something that the community wants.

-There are going to (usually) be 3 primary branches:
+There are going to (usually) be 2 primary branches:

 - `current`: Development branch of the _most recent_ major version.
-For example, if the largest version is v0.5.3, then the v0.5.x series will be on this branch.
+For example, if the largest version is v0.10.2, then the v0.10.x series will be on this branch.
 Bugfixes, internal rewrites, documentation updates, new features, etc. go here so long as they do not introduce breaking changes.

-- `v0.Y.x`: Development branch of the _second most recent_ major version.
-If
-the largest version is v0.5.X, then this will be the branch for bugfixes for the v0.4.x version series.
-Bugfixes from the `current` branch may be backported here if applicable.
-- `v0.Z.x`: Development branch of the _next_ major version.
-Following the same example, this would be for the v0.6.x version series.
+- `next`: Development branch of the _next_ major version.
+Following the same example, this would be for the v0.11.x version series.
 This is where breaking changes go.

-### Testing
+# Testing

-Make sure you run tests via `cargo test --all-features` prior to submitting a PR, and updating any of the examples in the `examples` directory where applicable.
+Make sure you run tests with the various feature combinations, which you can find in [our CI pipeline][test_ci].
+To run tests with all features, use `cargo test --all-features`.
+Run and update the examples in the `examples` directory where applicable.

 # Issues